McCambley/test-repo/README.md

 # test-repo

 ## Overview

 This respository is meant to exist as a sandbox to demostrate merge conflicts that may arise when working as a team and how we can go about resolving them.

+## Steps

+- Edit this README on branch 'readme'
+- Switch to branch 'main'
+- Edit document heading
+- Merge branch 'readme' into 'main'
+- Check to see conflicts